mahdifrmz/rust-analyzer-notes/notes/ide_03.md

 ```
 pub type Cancellable<T> = Result<T, Cancelled>;
 ```
-After the main loop gets aware of the new change, it'll call cancel on all working threads, as the result of their computation is not needed anymore. this will delay the call to apply change, untill all refernces to the state have been released and then the change will be applied and analysis will start again.
+After the main loop gets aware of the new change, it'll call cancel on all working threads, as the result of their computation is not needed anymore.
+This will delay the call to apply change, untill all refernces to the state have been released and then the change will be applied and analysis will start again.

 ## IDE is boundry!
-Rust Analyzer is a constantly evolving project with many crates. the boundries between these crates is always supposed to be as simple as possible (like the `Analysis` API methods).
+Rust Analyzer is a constantly evolving project with many crates.
+The boundries between these crates is always supposed to be as simple as possible (like the `Analysis` API methods).
 The reason for this is that if anything in another crate changes, we will not have to change other crates' implementations.